Amazon Shopping Tips

 Magnifiers come in many shapes and sizes.
 Answering some of the above questions will help evaluate the best fit.

 As adaptive technology continues to improve the way of life for those with vision impairment, we are here to help.
-Whether you need more information about a low vision evaluation or a magnifier, Contact us to get started.
+Whether you need more information about a low vision evaluation or a magnifier.
+Contact us to get started.

-This article will compare some of the most important features of their Popular GPS apps – GoodMaps Explore and GoodMaps Outdoors.
+This article will compare some of the most essential features of their Popular GPS apps – GoodMaps Explore and GoodMaps Outdoors.
 Both apps are free to download and use for Android and iPhone users.

 This app helps you navigate indoor locations.
 While this form of navigation is still in development, indoor navigation uses geo-referenced images through a camera-based Positioning System to determine a user’s position.
 GoodMaps Explore can locate where you are in a room within 2-inches to one meter of accuracy.
-This is a substantial improvement over the accuracy provided by GPS (which is 8-10M outdoors), Bluetooth trilateration (4-5M), and other approaches.
+This is a substantial improvement over the accuracy provided by GPS (8-10M outdoors), Bluetooth trilateration (4-5M), and other approaches.

-Download GoodMaps Explore from the Appstore or Google play store and try it out.
+Download GoodMaps Explore from the App Store or Google Play Store and try it out.

-Good Maps Outdoors also provides a variety of Low vision display settings such as Black/white, white/black and yellow/black.
+GoodMaps Outdoors also provides various low-vision display settings, such as Black/white, white/black, and yellow/black.

-You can download GoodMaps Outdoors from the App store and the google play store.
+You can download GoodMaps Outdoors from the App Store and the Google Play Store.

 Contact Enrichment’s adaptive technology trainers for more information or a demonstration of these apps at 531-365-5051.